saadl27/PuckoPolis/README.md

 ## Small tutorial on .gitignore use

-The purpose of the .gitignore file is simply to tell to `ignore` (`not track`) specific files or folders.
-In fact, you may have at some point committed "useless" files to your repository.
-Such files could be build generated, libraries or anything not relevant to be pushed on the remote.
+The purpose of the .gitignore file is simply to tell git to `ignore` (`not track`) specific files or folders.
+In fact, you may have at some point committed "useless" files to your repository, such as files from complation or libraries.
 Those files are then pushed on the Github repository, which can greatly increase the downloading and uploading size per commit and unnecessarily polute the repository on both github.com and on every local repository.

->***
+To avoid this, files and folders can be added in the .gitignore file to avoid git tracking them.

 >[!WARNING]
->From now on, you should **ALWAYS ensure you have a .gitignore and properly configure it**
+>From now on, make sure you manage a .gitignore file in your project in the following way:

->***

-- Fortunately this process is dead simple:

-    - the file `.gitignore` should be located directly in the root folder of your repository
+  - The `.gitignore` file should be located directly in the root folder of your repository, next to the .git folder;

-    - to ignore a precise folder named `src/func/test/`, simply add the folder path on a newline (simply `src/func/test/`)
+  - To ignore a precise folder named `src/func/test/`, simply add the folder path on a newline (simply `src/func/test/`);

-    - to ignore a precise file named `src/func/main.o`, simply add the file path on a newline (simply `src/func/main.o`)
+  - To ignore a precise file named `src/func/main.o`, simply add the file path on a newline (simply `src/func/main.o`);

-    - to ignore any file ending with .elf (like `main.elf`), simply add `*.elf`
+  - To ignore any file ending with .elf (like `main.elf`), simply add `*.elf`.

 - To ignore the ST and the e-puck2_main-processor librairies, and all the build files, one's .gitignore should look like: